When to plant Peppers in Edgar County, IL

 Edgar County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 18 and first fall frost is October 17.

-Edgar County County sits in USDA Zone 6a.
+Edgar County sits in USDA Zone 6a.
 Peppers grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Peppers grow in Edgar County County's climate?
+Can Peppers grow in Edgar County's climate?

 Your Edgar County Garden Planner — Free